Mark McGowan

 McGowan was born and raised in Newcastle, New South Wales.
 He attended the University of Queensland and worked as a legal officer for the Royal Australian Navy, serving at naval base HMAS Stirling, south of Perth.
 Settling in Western Australia, he was elected as a councillor for the City of Rockingham from 1994, and was later elected to the Western Australian Legislative Assembly at the 1996 election, representing the district of Rockingham.
 In 2001, he was made Parliamentary Secretary to Premier Geoff Gallop, and was later a Cabinet Minister in both the Gallop and Carpenter Governments from 2005 to 2008.

 McGowan was elected as Leader of the Labor Party in Western Australia following the resignation of Eric Ripper, and became Leader of the Opposition in the Legislative Assembly.
 Although he led Labor to defeat at the 2013 election, he retained his position as leader, and embarked upon a "listening tour" of the state, pledging to restore Labor's credibility with voters.
 McGowan subsequently grew in popularity, and went on to lead Labor to a landslide victory at the 2017 election, winning the largest majority government in the state's history at the time.
 He was subsequently appointed the 30th Premier of Western Australia.

 Throughout 2020, McGowan led Western Australia's response to the COVID-19 pandemic, during which time he reached a record-breaking approval rating for an Australian premier of 91%.
-At the 2021 election, he led his party to an even larger majority, winning 53 out of 59 seats in the Legislative Assembly, and also winning a majority in the Legislative Council, the largest victory in terms of both vote share and proportion of lower house seats occupied in any Australian state or federal election since federation.
+At the 2021 election, he led his party to an even larger landslide victory, winning 53 out of 59 seats in the Legislative Assembly, and also winning a majority in the Legislative Council.
+This was the largest victory in terms of both vote share and proportion of lower house seats occupied in Australian electoral history.
+He resigned as premier and as a member of parliament on 8 June 2023.